MalikSh96/AnimeTracker/readme.md

 This acts as our database entry setup for the particular table

+# DataTables
+In each neccessary view that needed a datatable, I have assigned an `id="datatable"` and this `id` is used by the `DataTable` script written inside `site.js`

 # Views
 Here we design our frontend view on our client.